kupietools/DYORassistant/README.md

+# NOTE: I've been banned from Telegram for reasons unknown.
+For now news, announcements & chat will be on my Discord server: [https://discord.gg/fREWvmv](https://discord.gg/fREWvmv)

 # DYORassistant (formerly "DEXTassistant")

 An independently developed userscript bringing new UI features and embedded research tools to popular DEX- & DeFi-related websites, to give you an edge and help avoid scams.
-Follow [http://t.me/ApopheniaProjects](http://t.me/ApopheniaProjects) on Telegram for announcements.

 # BACKGROUND